 These incredible volunteers work with each client for weeks and months toward her personal recovery from infidelity, regardless of whether her relationship ends or mends.
-We use evidence-based counseling practices. why infidelity happens (it's not the fault of the betrayed partner, it's not the fault of the relationship/marriage).
 Our client testimonials prove our success.

 We are the only nonprofit anywhere that does what we do.
 See our FAQs for more info.
 We serve women of all ages and backgrounds across the U.S. and Canada.
 A small, lean organization, we're based in California and run entirely by volunteers, providing 400-800+ peer counseling hours per year.

 Our founder created a pilot project in November 2010, offering free telephone and in-person support in the San Francisco Bay Area to women coping with their husband’s affairs.
-We drew inspiration from the one-to-one volunteer peer counseling model of The Nursing Mothers Counsel, which has operated successfully in the San Francisco Bay Area since 1955.
+We drew inspiration from the one-to-one peer counseling structure of a local organization The Nursing Mothers Counsel.
 We incorporated in November 2011, and received our 501(c)3 tax-exempt nonprofit status in May 2013.

 Our healing perspective is based on the research of Peggy Vaughan (The Monogamy Myth) and Anne Bercht (Beyond Affairs Network), both decades-long leaders in the field of infidelity and personal recovery.
-At the core of our work is the evidence-based understanding of three tenets: 1) We can understand why infidelity happens (it's not the fault of the betrayed partner, it's not the fault of the relationship/marriage); 2) We can recover personally, whether or not our relationship/marriage recovers; 3) Talking will help us heal from the trauma.
+At the core of our work are three evidence-based concepts: 1) We can understand why infidelity happens (it's not the fault of the betrayed partner, it's not the fault of the relationship/marriage); 2) We can recover personally, regardless of whether our relationship/marriage ends or mends; 3) Talking about it will help us heal from the trauma.

 * Dennis Ortman, PhD., Transcending Post-Infidelity Stress Disorder, 2009.